- Start your Entry

 Formerly an Advertising Agency Television Producer she has produced events for over 30 years for corporations, national and international associations.
 Following 14 years as Producer of Special Events at ICMS Australasia, she became General Manager of Directions Events, with major clients being high end corporations.
 She attained the CSEP (Certified Special Event Professional 2002-2012), was a guest lecturer for the UTS Events Management courses, and served on the board of ISES.
 She works as a freelance consultant on projects which have included the NSW Tourism Awards, the National Travel Industry Awards and the OzHarvest CEO CookOff 2015.

 Barry Wilkins OAM CFEE

 Barry has consulted for a significant number of regional festivals and events throughout Victoria and South Australia over his long special events career.
-He was a Founding Member of the AVF (Association of Victorian Festivals) and the Founding President of the South Australian Festivals and Events Association.
+He was a Founding Member and Vice-President of the AVF (Association of Victorian Festivals) and the Founding President of the South Australian Festivals and Events Association.